shemmjunior/ngx-paddle/README.md

   // Create and open programatically once the library is loaded. ngAfterViewInit() {
-    this.paddleServ.create({
+    // Method 1: If you don't need to extract callback data from paddle to angular application this.paddleServ.create({
       vendor: 123456,
       eventCallback: this.checkEvent,
+    });

+    // Method 2: Extracting callback data from paddle to angular application this.paddleServ.create({
+      vendor: 123456,
+      eventCallback: (response) => {
+        console.log(response);
+      },
     });
   }

   onSubscribe() {
     this.paddleServ.open(this.paddleOptions);